Brocken History, Family Crest & Coats of Arms

 Early Notables of the Brocken family (pre 1700)

 Another 32 words (2 lines of text) are included under the topic Early Brocken Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Brocken family to the New World and Oceana
+Migration of the Brocken family

 The great European flow of migration to North America, which began in the middle of the 17th century and continued into the 20th century, was particularly attractive to those from the Rhineland who wished to escape either poverty or religious persecution.
 Many of those who left the Rhineland to seek their fortunes in the prosperous and free New World settled in the major urban centers of the United States and Canada.
 In the United States, the settlers from the Rhineland passed through immigration centers like that of Ellis Island, most of them moving on to Pennsylvania, Ohio, Texas, Illinois, California, and New York.
 In Canada, the majority of Rhinelanders settled in Ontario and the prairie provinces.
 An examination of passenger and immigration lists has revealed many important settlers to North America bearing the name Brocken, or one of its variants above: Hans Brock, who came to Canada in 1619.
 Friedrich Brock came to Philadelphia in 1733; as did Rudolf Brock in the same year, and Valentin Brock in 1751.
 August Brocker came to New York in 1882 and Thomas Brochus arrived in Maryland in 1735..